ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Added `rpcProtocolVersion` to the output of `info.getNodeVersion`
 - Added `rpcchainvm` protocol version to the output of the `--version` flag
-- Added `version.RPCChainVMProtocolCompatibility` map to easily compare plugin compatibility against avalanchego versions
+- Added `version.RPCChainVMProtocolCompatibility` map to easily compare plugin compatibility against AvalancheGo versions

 **Builds**

 - Downgraded `ubuntu` release binaries from `jammy` to `focal`
-- Updated macos github runners to `macos-12`
+- Updated MacOS github runners to `macos-12`
 - Added workflow dispatch to build release binaries

 **BLS**

-- Added bls proof of possession to `platform.getCurrentValidators` and `platform.getPendingValidators`
+- Added BLS proof of possession to `platform.getCurrentValidators` and `platform.getPendingValidators`
-- Added bls public key to in-memory staker objects
+- Added BLS public key to in-memory staker objects
-- Improved memory clearing of bls secret keys
+- Improved memory clearing of BLS secret keys

 **Cleanup**